Ratings agencies take knife to BES, warning it faces more losses

 "SERIOUS SITUATION"

-Concerns surrounding the Espirito Santo banking clan, which founded BES more than a century ago, were sparked when an audit of a family holding company that owns Rioforte found what it called a "serious financial situation".
+Concerns surrounding the Espirito Santo banking clan, which founded BES more than a century ago, were sparked by an audit of a family holding company that owns Rioforte which found a "serious financial situation" there.

-Those jitters spread last week to Europe and beyond, raising broader concerns about Portugal itself, just two months after it exited an international bailout deal, but have subsided somewhat after the government said the bank had enough capital to face its risks and it would not use public funds to help it.
+Those jitters spread last week to Europe and beyond, raising new concerns about Portugal generally only two months after it exited an international bailout deal.

-The problems at BES initially pushed Portugal's bond yields higher, but in the past few days the yields have fallen again - to 3.725 percent on Thursday from Wednesday's 3.76 percent.
+The problems at BES initially pushed Portugal's bond yields higher, but in the past few days those yields have fallen again - to 3.70 percent on Wednesday after Tuesday's 3.76 percent.

 The BES rating remains on S&P's Creditwatch and could be downgraded again.
-S&P said it saw "an increased likelihood" of a negative impact on its assessment of BES's solvency, given the magnitude of its exposure to these companies.
+S&P said it saw "an increased likelihood" of a negative impact on its assessment of BES' solvency, given the magnitude of BES' exposure to these companies.

 BES raised 1.04 billion euros in a capital increase in May-June.
 It first reported unspecified "material irregularities" at Rioforte's parent company Espirito Santo International in the capital hike prospectus in late May.

-Later on Thursday, Finance Minister Maria Luis Albuquerque will speak to a parliament committee about BES.
-Despite government assurances that the bank does not require state aid, there are still many unanswered questions on its total exposure to the family's troubled companies.
+Later on Thursday, Finance Minister Maria Luis Albuquerque will speak to a parliament committee about BES' situation.
+The government has said the bank is well-capitalised and does not require state aid, but there are still many unanswered questions on its total exposure to the family's troubled companies.

-BES's problems have wiped out 57 percent of its value in the past month, despite a 20 percent surge on Wednesday that analysts attributed to bargain-hunting and reports the bank's new CEO may bring in new shareholders to reinforce capital.
+BES's problems wiped out 57 percent of its value in the past month, despite a 20 percent surge on Wednesday that analysts attributed to bargain-hunting and reports the bank's new CEO may bring in new shareholders to reinforce the bank's capital.